TeskaLabs/splang-docs/docs/language/types.md

  * `Tk` refers to a type of the key
  * `Tv` refers to a type of the value

-A bag (or multimap) is a container that allows duplicate keys, unlike a dictionary, which only allows unique keys.
+A bag (aka multimap) is a container that allows duplicate keys, unlike a dictionary, which only allows unique keys.

 !!! tip